Alexander Lacey: Big Cat Trainer and Animal Lover

 Male tigers: Kashmere, Max, Prince and Tzar

-Female tigers: Bella, India (II), Mariah, Onyx, Suzy and Tara
+Female tigers: Bella, India (II), Onyx and Suzy

-Animals in Lacey's big cat family have included (lionesses) Stella, Kiara, (Lion) Masai IV and (tigress) India (I).
+Animals in Lacey's big cat family have included (lionesses) Stella, Kiara, (lion) Masai IV and (tigresses) Tara, Mariah and India (I).
 New cubs are often named after their predecessors.

 Questions and Answers with Alexander Lacey